What is the Lymphatic System?

 MLD is an amazing advanced therapy.
 It has many applications and is very gentle to receive.
 It is simple and complex at the same time.
 Lymphatic Therapy is not like massage.
 The pressure is light, not deep.
 It mimics the body's natural rhythms.
 The ordering of MLD strokes is as important as the quality in the technique touch.
 It is a very specialized hand technique beginning at the clavicle where the lymph moves into the cardiovascular system and the moving to the more distal chains.
 The practitioner uses a range of specialized movements that move and stretch skin in the direction of lymphatic flow.
 The movements are repeated many times.
 They are slow and rhythmical and speed up the activity of the lymphatic system, and in doing so drains the affected tissue of excess water, waste products and protein that would need to be eliminated via the lymphatic system.
 Lymph nodes are located all over the body but most conceentrated in the neck and behind the ears, under the chin, under the arms, deep in the abdomen and at the inguial region where the legs meet the trunk.
 The effects are far-reaching.
 For such a light and gentle treatment to have such profound effects is truly phenomenal!

 In the early 1930's Dr Emil Vodder created a unique series of light massage-like movements, that included massaging lightly over the cervical lymph nodes, and found that they "cured" a range of problems.
 By the 1950's he and his wife Estrid were educating the European world on lymphology and teaching MLD.
 They called upon their friend Gunther Wittlinger to continue educating the world on the lymphatic system and the benefits of MLD.
 Gunther and his wife Hildegaard continued to treat and educate.
 Professor Hildegard Wittlinger and her family continue to run the Vodder School and Wittlinger Therapezium, treating clients with lymphedema and training MLD therapists around the world.
-I feel extremel blessed that I was able to learn directly from Professor Hildegard at the Vodder School in Austria.
+I feel extremely blessed that I was able to learn directly from Professor Hildegaard at the International Vodder School in Austria.

 Who can benefit from MLD?

 MLD is safe and beneficial for most people with a few exceptions.
 For the most part, if you are frequently ill or just slugish, MLD can help overcome this burden if the primary cause is an overtaxed lymphatic system.
 Minor edemas can be helped with the basic lymphatic techniques.
 More extreme edemas need specialized care and additional training.
 Check with your MLD care provider for credentials and training levels if lymphedemas are present.
 Your practitioner should screen your health history (if he/she doesn't, look for another practitioner).
-Do not receive lymphatic drainage is you are running a fever over 100F.
+Do not receive lymphatic drainage if you are running a fever over 100F.
 Cardiovascular and Kidney disorders are high on the list of concerns.
 Also, anyone who has or recently had an active cancer needs to be considered carefully before treatment.
 This doesn't mean that MLD cannot be performed on this population, but special considerations need to be weighed including a recommendation from their treating physician.
-Again, very important that your practitioner is officially trained and certified so they can treat properly.
+Again, it is very important that your practitioner is officially trained and certified so they can treat properly.
 The same pathology in different people produce different responses and carries a variety of different secondary disorders.
 (See specific benefits below)

 How should I prepare?